kitextech/kitextech.github.io/_posts/2017-03-22-critical-questions.md

 ## Will aviation authorities allow kite wind mills?
 Ampyx power (Netherlands), Kitemill (Norway) and Makani (USA) have all been allowed to perform tests with commercial scale tether lengths, so it seems there is a willingness from the aviation agencies to be cooperative in finding solutions.

+## What's the competitive landscape
+There is quite a few competitors trying to realise Kite energy.
+Contact us and we can explain more concretely how we fit in the landscape and our competitive edge.

 ## References